UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-27-team03-trajectory_pred_plan.md

 ---
 layout: post
 comments: true
-title: Trajectory Prediction and Planning
+title: Trajectory Prediction and Planning in Autonomous Vehicles
 author: Weizhen Wang, Baiting Zhu
-date: 2023-01-27
+date: 2023-02-25
 ---

 ## Introduction
 In recent years, the computer vision community has became more involved in automonomous vehicle.
 With evergrowing hardware support on modeling more complicated interactions between agents and street objects, trajectory prediction of traffic flows is yielding more promising results.
 The introduction of Transformer technique also galvanized the deep learning community, and our team will explore the application of Transformer in trajectory prediction.
+Specifically, we will modify an established architecture to replace its original encoders with transformers for latent feature representations.
+We will benchmark our model against established ones for performance analysis.

-## Paper Summaries
+## Existing Works

+A typical autonomous vehicle pipeline can be divided into three stages: perception, prediction, and planning.
+In this work, we will focus primarily on the first two stages, and we dived into three neural network architectures that tackle these two challenges.

 **TrafficGen:**
 This paper first trains a generator from the Waymo data to generate longer training data.
 In the trajectory prediction task, TrafficGen uses vectorization and Multi-Context Gating (MCG) as the encoder.
 To decode the information, TrafficGen first uses MLP layers to decide the region of the vehicle, then uses log-normal distribution to generate the vehicle features (i.e. position in region, speed, etc.).
 After all vehicle are generated, TrafficGen uses the Multipath++ to predict future trajectory.
 To scale prediction to a longer horizon, TrafficGen only uses global features as input for trajectory prediction.